Wednesday, August 26, 2009

 A small attempt .........................to know myself.

-What difference does it make if I was not born?
-What difference does it make when I’m gone?
-Deluge?
-Ha ha that theory is for megalomaniacs and mercifully I’m far from being one.
+What difference would it make if I’d never been born?
+What changes when I’m gone?
+A deluge?
+Hardly.
+That’s a fantasy for megalomaniacs, and I’m far from one.

 On this Saturday afternoon sans “alcohol”………